Khainarbyek/weather-ai/backend/README.md

 This endpoint allows users to search for weather information by sending a query to Tavily.

+For more information about the Tavily documentation, visit [Tavily Documentation](https://docs.tavily.com/docs/javascript-sdk/tavily-search/getting-started).

 - **Method**: `GET`
 - **Request Parameters**:
   - `query` (string): The search term for the weather information (e.g., city name).